John Baldacci

-John Elias Baldacci (born January 30, 1955) is an American politician who served as the 73rd Governor of Maine from 2003 to 2011.
-A Democrat, he also served as a member of the United States House of Representatives from 1995 to 2003.
+John Elias Baldacci (born January 30, 1955) is an American politician who served as the 73rd governor of Maine from 2003 to 2011.
+A Democrat, he also served in the United States House of Representatives from 1995 to 2003 and in the Maine Senate from 1982 to 1994.

 During his tenure as governor, Baldacci initiated reforms in the areas of health care, energy development, administrative reform and efficiency, public education, and led significant efforts to expand investment in workforce training and development.
 During his four terms in the U.S. Congress, he served on the Agriculture Committee and the Committee on Transportation and Infrastructure.
-He currently serves as Vice Chair of the Board of the non-partisan Northeast-Midwest Institute, a Washington-based, private, nonprofit, and nonpartisan research organization dedicated to economic vitality, environmental quality, and regional equity for Northeast and Midwest states.
+He currently serves as vice chair of the board of the non-partisan Northeast-Midwest Institute, a Washington-based, private, nonprofit, and nonpartisan research organization dedicated to economic vitality, environmental quality, and regional equity for Northeast and Midwest states.

 Early life and political career

-Born in Bangor, Maine, Baldacci grew up with seven siblings in an Italian-Lebanese family.
-As a child, he worked in the family business, Mama Baldacci's restaurant in Bangor.
-A 1973 graduate of Bangor High School, he received a Bachelor of Arts degree in History from the University of Maine at Orono in 1986.
+Born in Bangor, Maine on January 30, 1955, Baldacci grew up with seven siblings in a Catholic family of Italian and Lebanese ancestry.
+As a child, he worked in the family business, Momma Baldacci's restaurant in Bangor.
+A 1973 graduate of Bangor High School, he received a Bachelor of Arts degree in history from the University of Maine at Orono in 1986.

 Baldacci was first elected to public office in 1978 at the age of 23, when he served on the Bangor City Council.
 He continued in politics, winning election to the Maine Senate in 1982 from a Bangor-area district.
 He was reelected two times, serving a total of 12 years.

 United States House of Representatives

 In 1994, following the retirement of his cousin, United States Senator George J. Mitchell, Baldacci won election to the U.S. House of Representatives from Maine's Second District, replacing Olympia Snowe, who had moved on to Mitchell's open Senate seat.
-He defeated fellow state senator Richard A. Bennett in one of the few Democratic pickups of the 1994 cycle, taking 47 percent to Bennett's 41 percent.
+He defeated fellow state senator Rick Bennett in one of the few Democratic pickups of the 1994 cycle, taking 47 percent to Bennett's 41 percent.

 Baldacci would never face another contest nearly that close, and was reelected to Congress three times with well over 70 percent of the vote.
 He served on the House Agriculture Committee and the House Transportation Committee.

 Governor of Maine

 2002 election

-A Democrat, Baldacci was first elected in the 2002 Maine gubernatorial election with 47% of the vote, defeating Republican nominee Peter Cianchette, who garnered 41% of the vote, Green Independent nominee Jonathan Carter, who received 9%, and unenrolled former Democrat John Michael, who received 2%.
+A Democrat, Baldacci was first elected in the 2002 Maine gubernatorial election with 47.2% of the vote, defeating Republican nominee Peter Cianchette, who garnered 41.5% of the vote, Green Independent nominee Jonathan Carter, who received 9%, and unenrolled former Democrat John Michael, who received 2%.
 Baldacci was sworn in as Maine's governor on January 8, 2003.
 In 2006, Baldacci won re-election from a field of four major candidates.
 As governor, he was a member of the National Governors Association and the Democratic Governors Association.